plannerstack/gtfsrt-example-client/README.md

 # GTFS-RT Example Client

+GTFS-RT is a standard to communicate about (public) transport data in Real Time.

 This is a very simple GTFS-RT example client written in Python.
 It shows how to connect over websockets and start handling GTFS-RT messages received in the Protocol Buffer protocol.

 While the client runs it will log *Alerts*, *Trip Updates* or *Vehicle Positions* depending on the content of the stream.
 This will look like long list of items like: